-“We had four months to do this otherwise we were going to be without a site completely because we weren’t allowed to use the one we had.” - Kristen Dillard, Principal Product Manager, Quicken
+“We had 4 months to do this otherwise we were gonna be without a site completely because we weren’t allowed to use the one we had.” - Kristen Dillard • Principal Product Manager • Quicken

 When Intuit sold off Quicken, the personal finance software company needed to become technologically independent from the massive, $5 billion corporation.
-Now, they have an autonomous site that can handle everything from automated marketing to live chat and payments at any scale.
+We built an autonomous site that can handle everything from automated marketing to live chat and payments at any scale.

-We stepped in to help Kristen and the Quicken team sort through the priorities and what needed to be accomplished to ensure they would have a viable website when they took their first flight as an independent company.
+We stepped in to help Kristen and the Quicken team sort through the priorities and what needed to be accomplished to ensure they would have a website when Intuit pulled the plug.

 From there, we created the website and CMS, transferred over the entire support portal (and the 3,000 articles it contained), built a live chat function, and developed a better shopping experience.

-Because the Quicken site needed both a hard-core CMS and a sturdy ecommerce operation that could handle a huge sales volume, we went for a hybrid approach: Drupal for the CMS and Magento 2 for ecommerce.
+Because the Quicken site needed both a hard-core CMS and a sturdy ecommerce operation that could handle a huge sales volume, we went for a hybrid approach: Drupal for the CMS, and the newly-released Magento 2 for ecommerce.

 “The primary reason we chose to go with the headless approach is that the requirements in this case were really about a compelling content and customer driven experience.
-That’s where Acquia Drupal shines as a platform.” - Justin Emond, Third & Grove, CEO & Co-Founder
+That’s where Acquia Drupal shines as a platform.” - Justin Emond • CEO • Third & Grove

 When users come to the site, they’re in Drupal, but the magic happening behind the scenes—complicated logic about fulfilling orders across multiple states, API decisions—is all Magento.
 Integrating the two means that the site can handle whatever complex tasks Quicken needs it to—now, or down the line.